Pests

 1. 1

-Untangle the vine from anything else it's climbing or trailing against.
+Untangle the vine from anything else it's climbing or trailing against, including neighboring plants sharing the same shelf or windowsill.

 2. 2

-Because the metallic leaf surface makes cottony clusters stand out more clearly than they would on a matte-leafed plant, do a full visual sweep first, then go back with an alcohol-dipped cotton swab and touch each cluster directly — check every axil and petiole base along the vine even where nothing is visible yet.
+Because the metallic leaf surface makes cottony clusters stand out more clearly than they would on a matte-leafed plant, do a full visual sweep first, then go back with an alcohol-dipped cotton swab and touch each cluster directly — check every axil and petiole base along the vine even where nothing is visible yet, and pay particular attention to any spot where a stem presses flat against the moss pole.

 3. 3

-Once clusters are gone, spray the whole plant with diluted neem oil or insecticidal soap, covering leaf undersides and stem surfaces the swab may not have reached.
+Once clusters are gone, spray the whole plant with diluted neem oil or insecticidal soap, covering leaf undersides and stem surfaces the swab may not have reached, including the section of vine wound around the pole itself.

 4. 4